department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/2.0-redesign/product/Research/MyVA-conversation-guide.md

 ## Warm-up Questions - 5 minutes

-- Before we look at the website, can you tell me a little about yourself?
+1. Before we look at the website, can you tell me a little about yourself?
     - What part of the country do you live in?
 What branch did you serve?
-- What type of phone do you use?
+2. What type of phone do you use?
 How do you typically use your phone versus your desktop if you have one?
+3. Have you
-- Do you currently or have you ever received benefits from the VA?
+3. Do you currently or have you ever received benefits from the VA?
-- Do you currently or have you ever received healthcare from the VA?
+4. Do you currently or have you ever received healthcare from the VA?
-- Do you currently or have you ever filed a claim or appeal with the VA?
+5. Do you currently or have you ever filed a claim or appeal with the VA?
     - If user answers no to healthcare, benefits or claims, ask if they have logged onto va.gov within the last year.